HMS-Core/hms-DCI-demo/README.md

 ## Sample Code

-The sample code shows how to use capabilities of DCI Kit, including registration and deregistration of DCI users, obtaining information about a DCI user, registration and deregistration of photographic work copyrights, obtaining work copyright registration information, and adding a DCI icon to registered photographic works.
+The sample code shows how to use capabilities of DCI Kit, including registration and deregistration of DCI users, obtaining information about a DCI user, registration and deregistration of photographic work copyrights, obtaining work copyright registration and deregistration information, and adding a DCI icon to registered photographic works.

-1. MainActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for registration and deregistration of DCI users and obtaining information about a DCI user.
+1. **MainActivity.java**, which is under the **app\src\main\java\com\huawei\codelab\dcidemo** directory, is used for registration and deregistration of DCI users and obtaining information about a DCI user.
-2. RegistrationActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for registration and deregistration of photographic work copyrights, obtaining information about photographic work copyright registration, and adding a DCI icon to registered photographic works.
+2. **RegistrationActivity.java**, which is under the **app\src\main\java\com\huawei\codelab\dcidemo** directory, is used for registration and deregistration of photographic work copyrights, obtaining information about work copyright registration and deregistration, and adding a DCI icon to registered photographic works.

 ## Running Result

 Information about the registered DCI users and works is printed in the log.
 In addition, the user deregistration or work copyright deregistration result will be displayed in a toast window.

 ## Technical Support

 You can visit the [Reddit community](https://www.reddit.com/r/HuaweiDevelopers/) to obtain the latest information about HMS Core and communicate with other developers.

 If you have any questions about the sample code, try the following: